Read our Complete Graduate Certificate Guide

 - You will learn specialized knowledge to a level of detail not usually possible with a broad bachelor’s or master’s degree

-- They are suitable for people looking to change or advance careers within their existing industry as well as for those looking to enter new a new industry
+- They are suitable for people looking to change or advance careers within their existing industry as well as for those looking to enter a new industry

 Graduate certificate programs are popular because they allow professionals to advance their education into a focused area of study without having to enroll in a full degree program, which can often take multiple years of intense study to complete.
 This allows most students to continue working while they earn their certificate, and has significant cost savings over an expensive degree program such as a second master's degree or a doctoral degree.